griffithlab/rnaseq_tutorial_wiki/Installation.md

 ---
-##Practical Exercise 1
+##Practical Exercise 1 - Software Installation

-Try to install bedtools on your own
+Assignment: Install bedtools on your own.
-Make sure you install it in your tools folder
+Make sure you install it in your tools folder.

 ```
 cd $RNA_HOME/tools/
 ```

 Now, download, unpack, compile, and test
-Hint - google "bedtools" to find the source code
+* Hint: google "bedtools" to find the source code
-Hint - there is a README file that will give you hints on how to install
+* Hint: there is a README file that will give you hints on how to install
-Hint - If your install has worked you should be able to run bedtools as follows:
+* Hint: If your install has worked you should be able to run bedtools as follows:

 ```
 $RNA_HOME/tools/bedtools2/bin/bedtools
 ```

-When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-1---software-installation)
+Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-1---software-installation)

 ---